johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

-For strict mode, it is important to realize that security can only increase: if one name server support strict mode then that may be enough to access a zone in a secure way even if aother name server only offer unencrypted transports or support only opportunistic mode.
+For strict mode, it is important to realize that security can only increase: if one name server support strict mode then that may be enough to access a zone in a secure way even if another name server only offer unencrypted transports or support only opportunistic mode.
-For this reason, the following analysis assumes that a zone is served by exactly one name server.
+For this reason, the following analysis assumes that a zone is served by exactly one name server:

+child.parent.
+IN NS  ns.provider.com.

 There are three zones that matter in this analysis: the parent zone, the child zone, and the zone that contains the name server addresses and transport